What is Email Marketing: The #1 Ridiculously Easy Way to Grow Your Business

 You might be thinking - “Email marketing sounds great, but what exactly should I email my list?”.
 Good question.
 There are several types of email marketing campaigns you should look at.

-It's super important to make a good first impression and that's why you should always have a good welcome email.
+It's super important to make a good first impression and that's why you should always have a good welcome email series.

 A welcome email is the first email a subscriber receives after signing up or subscribing to your email list.
 This is your first interaction with your subscribers and it will set the tone for future emails so make it count!